Template Variables

 delivery_address

-Formats an address from the context data by searching for addresses with delivery
+Formats an address from context, searching for addresses tagged delivery or primary.
+Falls back to the first delivery address.

 additional_address

-Formats an address from the context data by searching for addresses with primary
+Formats an address from context, searching for addresses tagged primary.

 withTag

-Retrieves a value from an array of items based on a specified tag (defaults to primary
+Retrieves a value from an array by tag (defaults to primary) and optional attribute.

 yn